Raed Jarrar, Iraq Project director for Global Exchange. He is an Iraqi blogger and architect. He runs a popular blog called "Raed in the Middle."

 AMY GOODMAN: This document that you’ve translated into English was originally written in Arabic?

 RAED JARRAR: No, the document was originally written in English.
-It was sent to the Iraqi oil ministry, and some parts of it were changed, and some parts were edited, some parts were added.
+It was sent to the Iraqi Oil Ministry, and some parts of it were changed, and some parts were edited, some parts were added.
 So when I translated it, I made my translation based on a previously leaked English copy, which is the original version of this law.
 The English copy leaked in mid-2006.
 So this — the Arabic version now is totally based on that one.
-There are, I think out of the twenty-nine or thirty pages, there are around six or seven totally new pages, and there are new sections here and there.
+There are, I think out of the 29 or 30 pages, there are around six or seven totally new pages, and there are new sections here and there.

 But the major differences, as I mentioned, are regarding the authorities that can control oil, and it can show very clearly what the Iraqi leaders, who are influential and can control these laws, are planning to do.
 It can show very clearly that there are very influential separatist Iraqi leaders who are trying to use this law to fund the separatist project and to turning Iraq into three states.